ismail-ilm66/instagram_clone_practice/README.md

 # Flutter Instagram Clone

 A responsive Instagram clone built with Flutter, featuring email and password authentication, real-time updates, and various functionalities inspired by the Instagram app.
+This App is made by the Guidance Course Of @RivaanRanawat.

 ## Technologies Used